 Here’s a test for you… pull up your website and the site of your biggest competitor.
 Side by side.
 Then imagine that the logos are swapped out.
 Are the sites interchangeable?
 The images the same?
 The copy comparable.
 Are you saying anything they cannot say?
 If not, you better go back to the drawing board and get a differentiating concept.

 4. Reasons to believe

 Stories, concepts and images are important, but you also need some facts to back them up.
+That’s where some branded websites go wrong… they’re all fluff.
 You need proof that your brand delivers, as promised.